Woburn Wills Attorney

 - It must be signed by the testator or by someone under the testator’s direction

-It should be noted that a Massachusetts will can be changed at any time prior to the testator’s death by a legally executed codicil.
+A Massachusetts will can be changed at any time prior to the testator’s death by writing a new will or by amending a current will with a codicil.

 What Happens if You Die Without a Will?